cimug-org/CIMTool/docs/how-to/profile-real-time-preview.md

-When an attribute has been added to the profile but its associated enumeration or compound type has not been included in the attribute's definition, the Real-Time Preview flags it with a **red association arc** drawn from the class that owns the attribute to the enumeration or compound type class.
+When an attribute has been added to the profile but its associated enumeration or compound type has not been included in the attribute's definition, the Real-Time Preview flags it with a **red association** drawn from the class that owns the attribute to the enumeration or compound type class.
 In this example, the `unitSymbol` attribute on `Measurement` has been added to the profile, but the `UnitSymbol` enumeration that is its declared type has not been selected as part of the attribute definition.
-The result is a red association arc from `Measurement` to the `UnitSymbol` class.
+The result is a red association from `Measurement` to the `UnitSymbol` class.

 #### What it means

 In the CIM, enumeration and compound types never participate in associations — they are only ever used as the declared type of an attribute.
-When **CIMTool** renders a red association arc between a class and an enumeration or compound type, it is signalling that the attribute exists in the profile but its type has not been properly included in the attribute's definition.
+When **CIMTool** renders a red association between a class and an enumeration or compound type, it is signalling that the attribute exists in the profile but its type has not been properly included in the attribute's definition.
 The diagram is making visible what would otherwise be an invisible gap in the profile